Doak Walker

-Ewell Doak Walker II (January 1, 1927 – September 27, 1998) was an American professional football player for the Detroit Lions of the National Football League (NFL).
-He played college football as a halfback at Southern Methodist University (SMU), where he won the Heisman Trophy in 1948.
-Walker then played professionally in the NFL with the Lions for six seasons, from 1950 to 1955.
+Ewell Doak Walker II (January 1, 1927 – September 27, 1998) was an American football player who was a halfback and kicker.
+He played college football for the SMU Mustangs, winning the Maxwell Award in 1947 and the Heisman Trophy in 1948.
+He then played professionally for the Detroit Lions of the National Football League (NFL) from 1950 to 1955.
 Walker was inducted into the College Football Hall of Fame in 1959 and the Pro Football Hall of Fame in 1986.
 The Doak Walker Award, awarded annually since 1990 to the top running back in college football, is named after him.

 Early life

 Walker was born in Dallas, Texas, in 1927.
 His father, Ewell Doak Walker Sr., was a Tennessee native and a school teacher who later became assistant superintendent and personnel director of the Dallas school system.
 His mother Emma was a Texas native, and he had a younger sister, Elsa.

 Walker attended Highland Park High School in University Park, where he was a five-sport athlete in football, basketball, baseball, swimming, and track and field.
 In 1944, Doak Walker led his high school football team to the state championship game.
-He and future college and NFL star Bobby Layne were teammates at Highland Park; Layne played college football at the University of Texas in Austin.
+He and future college and NFL star Bobby Layne were teammates at Highland Park; Layne played college football for the Texas Longhorns in Austin.

 Following his graduation from high school in 1945, Walker joined the Merchant Marine.
 The war ended in August 1945, and Walker was discharged from the Merchant Marine on November 1, 1945.